 ––I’m really to hear it!
 Would you recommend IPPO to your friends?

 100% percent!
-Anton and Ralph really loves it!
+Anton and Ralph really love it!

-IPPO will be regularly posting interviews of parents and guardians regarding their children’s improvement upon doing Abacus lessons.
+IPPO will be regularly posting interviews with parents and guardians regarding their children’s improvement upon doing Abacus lessons.

 Please read and learn how learning Math the Japanese Way is fun!
 See you soon!